While developing a new WordPress plugin I ran into a common problem when the plugin was activated. The following message popped up:

 The first is the most common mistake for new programmers.
 Once the space is removed before or after the PHP opening and closing tags try deactivating and reactivating the plugin to see if the message is gone.

 The second stumped me.
-I use several local development servers including Uniform Server, WAMP Server, and XAMPP.
+I use XAMPP for local development.
 The files were encoded in UTF-8, the universal language encoding that is the standard, but the server threw errors.
 I finally converted the files to ANSI encoding, and the problem was fixed.
 Some web hosts also run software that generate this error, so it is best to encode the plugin in ANSI to avoid unexpected problems.

 If the first two causes have been eliminated, and the problem persists then this issue needs to be tracked down and eliminated, otherwise it might cause problems.
 To save the error message to debug the problem the following code snippets can help: